 - Social feed to see photos of other people

-- Your profile tab to see your profile
+- Your profile tab to see your profile gallery and collection

-- Search online for hashtags
+- Discover for hashtags

 - Membership screen to upgrade your plan

-Like VSCO, the editing interface of Lightroom has the tools down the bottom.
+Like VSCO, the editing interface of Lightroom has tools down the bottom.
 Both apps show a small icon to separate free and premium tools.

-VSCO vs Lightroom: Editing tools
+VSCO vs. Lightroom: Editing tools